X2: The Threat: Gameplay

 The player's first ship is an Argon Discoverer.

 As with the originals, X2: The Threat is a space trading and combat simulator set in the fictional X-Universe, a network of sectors, linked by large space gates.
 The game features a new graphics engine, a much expanded Universe and 60 different flyable ships, along with a number of new missions available to the player.
 Unlike the expansion pack, X-Tension, which was almost entirely open-ended, X2: The Threat has a clear background story involving an aggressive alien race known as the Khaak, but the game remains open-ended and the players are free to pursue the plot at their own pace, if at all.

 Plot

-The player takes the role of Julian Gardna, a Pirate and thief.
+The player takes the role of Julian Gardna, a pirate and thief in the year 2933, twenty-one years after the events of the original.
 Early on, the Khaak, a hostile alien race, emerge to threaten the X-Universe.
 The player is asked to undertake a series of missions to uncover their origins, their intentions, and to determine their connection to his missing father.
 Ultimately, Julian must fight off a massive attack by Khaak, rescuing numerous other characters in the process.
 Key non-player characters include: